-Child sexual exploitation Child sexual exploitation is a form of child sexual abuse.
+Child sexual exploitation is a form of child sexual abuse.
 When a child or young person under the age of 18, is exploited they're given things, like gifts, drugs, money, status and affection, in exchange for performing sexual activities.
-Children and young people are often tricked into believing they're in a loving and consensual relationship.
+Children and young people are often tricked into believing they're Child sexual in a loving and consensual relationship.
 This is called grooming.
-They may trust their abuser and not understand that they're being abused.
+They may exploitation trust their abuser and not understand that they're being abused.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
 Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.
 Extremism goes beyond terrorism and includes people who target the vulnerable - including the young - by seeking to sow division between Extremism communities on the basis of race, faith or denomination; justify discrimination towards women and girls; persuade others that minorities are inferior; or argue against the primacy of democracy and the rule of law in our society.
 Extremism is defined in the Counter Extremism Strategy 2015 as the vocal or active opposition to our fundamental values, including the rule of law, individual liberty and the mutual respect and tolerance of different faiths and beliefs.
 We also regard calls for the death of members of our armed forces as extremist.
 Neglect Neglect is the ongoing failure to meet a child's basic needs and the most common form of child abuse.
 A child might be left hungry or dirty, without proper clothing, shelter, supervision or health care.
 This can put children and young people in danger, and it can have long term effects on their physical and mental wellbeing.
 Neglect can be a lot of different things, which can make it hard to spot, but broadly speaking, there are 4 types of neglect.
 Physical neglect- A child's basic needs, such as food, clothing or shelter, are not met or they aren't properly supervised or kept safe.
 Educational neglect -A parent doesn't ensure their child is given an education.
 Emotional neglect- A child doesn't get the nurture and stimulation they need.
 This could be through ignoring, humiliating, intimidating or isolating them.
 Medical neglect- A child isn't given proper health care.
 This includes dental care and refusing or ignoring medical recommendations.
-Bullying and Cyberbullying Female Bullying is behaviour that hurts someone else.
+Bullying and Cyberbullying Bullying is behaviour that hurts someone else.
 It includes name calling, hitting, pushing, spreading rumours, threatening or undermining someone.
 It can happen anywhere - at school, at home or online.
 It's usually repeated over a long period of time.
-FGM is when a female's genitals are deliberately altered or removed for
+Female Genital Mutilation (FGM) FGM is when a female's genitals are deliberately altered or removed for non-medical reasons.
+It's also known as 'female circumcision' or 'cutting', but has many other names.
+FGM is a form of child abuse.
+It's dangerous and a criminal offence in the UK.